 If you think gluten free Yorkshire puddings will be difficult to make, fear not!
 You need only 4 simple ingredients: gluten free flour, cornflour, milk and eggs.
 The mixture is quick and easy to make.
 Then just pop them in a hot oven and they'll come out crispy and golden.
 There's just a few very simple instructions to follow.

 A Yorkshire pudding is a light crispy pudding which is often served with roast meat.
 This savoury batter 'pudding' dates back at least 250 years.
 Originally it was served as a separate course before the meat.
 The aim was to fill people up so they ate less expensive meat.
 However, now it's an enjoyable part of the main meal.
-Traditionally, Yorkshire pudding is served with roast beef, but you can serve it alongside other meats, or as part of a veggie feast.
-I know for a lot of families, it's a critical part of Christmas dinner.
+Traditionally, Yorkshire pudding is served with roast beef, but you can serve it alongside other meats, or as part of a vegetarian feast.
+For many families, it's a critical part of Christmas dinner!

 How to make gluten free Yorkshire puddings

 A traditional Yorkshire pudding contains gluten, as it is made with wheat flour.
-However, it's easy to switch this for a regular plain gluten free flour blend, with the addition of cornflour to keep the puddings light and fluffy.
+However, it's easy to switch this for a regular plain gluten free flour blend.
+I like to add some cornflour to make the puddings extra light and fluffy.
 But if you want to make gluten free Yorkshire pudding without cornflour, simply replace the cornflour with an extra tablespoon of gluten free flour.

 Gluten free plain flour.
-I used a standard supermarket blend.
-There's no xanthan gum, or raising agent required.
-It's important to use plain rather than self raising flour has a tendency to collapse.
+I used a standard supermarket blend without xanthan gum.
+There's no raising agent required.
+It's important to use plain flour as Yorkshire pudding made with self raising flour has a tendency to collapse.

-Cornflour.
-Adding some cornflour to the mix helps to keep the Yorkshire puddings nice and light.
-Note that in some countries this ingredient is known as cornstarch.
+Note that in some countries cornflour is known as cornstarch.
 It is not the same as cornmeal that is used to make cornbread and polenta.
 In the UK it is usually found alongside the baking ingredients.
 Cornflour is naturally gluten free.

 Egg.
 This is critical for gluten free Yorkshire puddings.
 I'm afraid I don't have a vegan or egg free alternative.